 Their light is naught because she (Zion) is plucked-up [barren] (Isa.
 54).

 They have owned/married her—a vomiting-one, and a contracting-one, and a blowing-one, and a darkened-one.
 They are sitting within her.
-And he has stretched out upon her the line of an unreal/chaotic one of himself [tohu] and the plumbstones of a pure one of himself [bohu].
+And he has stretched out upon her the line of an unreal/chaotic one of himself [tohu] and the plumbstones of an empty one of himself [bohu].

 Isaiah 34:11 RBT

-It was heard, “take up your cross”, but it is written, “Raise up the stake of yourself“.
+It was heard, “take up your cross”, but it is written, “Lift up the stake of yourself“.
 Pronominals can drastically alter the reading of a text depending on the bias.
-What matters is the bias/context. and the true one determines the context.
+What matters is the bias/context and the true one determines the context.
 The Man (the word) must be stood upright.

 Judged One and Just One